Natural Gas Price Valuation Metrics

 $3.68

 Another factor is production.
 The EIA just released actual data for October which showed marketed production continuing to drop to 75.8 bcf/day.
-This figure is almost 2 bcf/day lower than Dec 14, and so it justifies a higher price.
+This figure is almost 2 bcf/day lower than that on December 14, and so it justifies a higher price.

 Finally, heating degree days (HDDs) are obviously critical.
-In this heating season, nat gas-weighted HDDs were 18% lower-than-normal and 10% lower than last year.
+In this heating season, nat gas-weighted HDDs were 18% lower than normal and 10% lower than last year.

 For this week, HDDs are forecast 16% below normal but 7% higher than last year.